Pranit-Ekatpure/design-patterns-in-go/README.md

 Objectives:
 * The objective of the composition is to avoid hierarchy where the complexity of an application could grow too much, and the clarity of the code is affected.
 Use this pattern when the composite and individual object form a tree-like structure.

+### Decorator design pattern:
+> The Decorator design pattern allows you to decorate an already existing type with more functional features without actually touching it.
+The Decorator type implements the same interface of the type it decorates, and stores an instance of that type in its members.
+This way, you can stack as many decorators (dolls) as you want by simply storing the old decorator in a field of the new one.

+Objectives:
+* Extending legacy code without the risk of breaking something.
+* To add functionality to some code that you don't have access to, or you don't want to modify to avoid a negative effect on the code, and follow the open/close principle (like legacy code)
+* The functionality of an object to be created or altered dynamically, and the number of features is unknown and could grow fast.